carolzhou/multiPhATE/README.md

 #### ANNOUNCEMENTS

-This code will soon be deprecated, as the new version (multiPhATE2) is close to being released.
+This code will soon be deprecated, as the new version (multiPhATE2) is now released.
 You are encouraged to use the code at https://github.com/carolzhou/multiPhATE2/.
+The multiPhATE2 code has additional features not found in multiPhATE version 1.0.

 The getDBs.py script (see below) is provided as a convenience for users to download and format databases used by multiPhATE.
-However, because the structures of data sets at NCBI have changed, the getDBs.py script is currently seriously broken.
-I am working on overhauling the script to conform to the changes at NCBI.
+However, this script can break when the source URLs change.
 Therefore, it might be necessary to exert some manual effort in setting up the data for running multiPhATE.
-I will post a new getDBs.py when it is ready, and will update this message accordingly.
 Thank you for your patience, and thank you for your interest in using multiPhATE.
+The codes and scripts at multiPhATE2 are being updated regularly.
+It is recommended that you now use the new version (multiPhATE2).

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER